Cacti/plugin_flowview/README.md

 --- develop ---

+* issue#43: NaN and Division by Zero errors
 * issue: Partition tables were not being pruned.
 * issue: Make the flow_collector.php resilient to loss of the database server.
 * feature: New database design.
 Support for v5, v9, IPFIX flows transparently